COURT OF APPEALS ORDERED TO RECONSIDER GRANTING MANDAMUS IN MED-MAL SUIT IN LIGHT OF

 monitoring Favela, decided he needed a left heart catheterization, possible angioplasty, and possible stent

 placement.
-A Jehovah’s Witness, Favela signed a form consenting to surgery but not the use of blood or blood
+A Jehovah’s Witness, Favela signed a form consenting to surgery but not the use of blood or

-wife and estate sued Dr. Ramirez and Methodist Healthcare System of San Antonio.
+bleeding.
+His wife and estate sued Dr. Ramirez and Methodist Healthcare System of San Antonio.

-As required by statute, within 180 days of filing the Favelas served curricula vitae and expert reports signed by
+As required by statute, within 180 days of filing the Favelas served curricula vitae and expert reports signed

-art.
+Stat. art.
 4590i, § 13.01(d) (repealed 2003).
-Methodist moved for dismissal and sanctions on the ground that the
+Methodist moved for dismissal and sanctions on the ground that

-expert reports were inadequate.
+the expert reports were inadequate.
 Id. § 13.01(e).
 Specifically, Methodist claimed the reports omitted the

 appropriate standard of care as to the hospital and contained conclusory statements regarding causation.
-The

-trial court denied the motion, and Methodist filed a petition for writ of mandamus.
+The trial court denied the motion, and Methodist filed a petition for writ of mandamus.

 The court of appeals, by memorandum opinion, denied mandamus relief “because an appellate remedy by